A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Further Details: Phase, Cusps, and Induction

 \subsection{Induction Across Multiple Molecules}

 In an effort to accelerate the ground state computation, we may try to learn the ground state wavefunctions and energies for an entire class of molecules simultaneously, as in \citep{gao2023generalizing, scherbela2024towards, gerard2024transferable}.
 In particular, the molecular parameters are given by $R = (R_1, \dots, R_N)$, the nuclear positions; and $Z = (Z_1, \dots, Z_N)$, the atomic numbers of each nucleus.
 Then our goal is to learn a function of the form $\psi_0(x; R, Z)$, i.e.~a ground state wavefunction which is explicitly parameterized by the molecular parameters.
 This entails computing the density $\rho(r; R, Z)$.
-However, this latter task is made more complicated by the fact that two new invariances are required:
+However, this latter task is made more complicated by the fact that two new invariances are required.
+The first is nuclear permutation invariance: